NHL Seattle released the Kraken — and the merchandise is getting snatched up fast

 The team on Thursday announced its own e-commerce store, www.releasethekrakenstore.com, would sell merchandise with “Release the Kraken!” on it.
 The catchphrase comes from a line by actor Liam Neeson in the 2010 movie reprise of “Clash of the Titans” — originally a 1981 film that also had a Kraken monster within it.

 The team said full proceeds are going to various nonprofit youth groups through Aug.
-21. The site had more than two million page views before crashing Thursday due to demand but was back up Friday.
+21. The site had more than 2 million page views before crashing Thursday due to demand but was back up Friday.

 After that, the site will be disbanded and a local team store created.
 The Kraken would keep revenue from all merchandise sold through that store, while national sales through Fanatics are shared equally among the league’s teams.